 Co-op students will be registered in the appropriate Co-op courses for each work term, once a suitable position is confirmed, and will be required to pay the Co-op course fee (see Program and Course Fees.
 The normal regulations governing withdrawal from courses notwithstanding, students are not permitted to withdraw from the Co-op course without permission of the Co-op Program.

-Each successfully completed co-operative education course will be assigned 3 credits and will be recorded on the student's transcript.
+Each successfully completed Co-op course will be assigned three credits and will be recorded on the student's transcript.
 In order to graduate with the co-operative education designation, a student must have completed the required number of work terms in addition to the normal academic requirements of the specialization.
 Co-operative education course credits cannot be used in lieu of or to complement academic course credits required by the specialization.

-To inquire about application deadlines and for further information, please contact the Co-operative Education Program Office, Room 170 Chemistry/Physics Building, The University of British Columbia, 6221 University Blvd, Vancouver, BC, V6T 1Z1; fax 604.822.9676.
-Information is also available through the Co-op (www.sciencecoop.ubc.ca).
+To inquire about application deadlines and for further information, please contact the Science Co-op Office, Room 170 Chemistry/Physics Building, The University of British Columbia, 6221 University Blvd, Vancouver, BC, V6T 1Z1; tel 604.822.9677.
+Information is also available through the Science Co-op website at www.sciencecoop.ubc.ca.